LynAudubon/API_GPT3/README.md

 OR

-Vsit the app deployed on Heroku:  https://git.heroku.com/shopify-challenge-lynda-2022.git
+Visit the app deployed on Heroku:  https://git.heroku.com/shopify-challenge-lynda-2022.git